ChatGPT App Tutorial: Build Your First App in 5 Minutes

 What is the fastest way to start building a ChatGPT App?

 Install sunpeak globally with pnpm add -g sunpeak, then run sunpeak new to scaffold a project.
-Run sunpeak dev to launch the local simulator.
+Run sunpeak dev to launch the local inspector.
 You can have a working ChatGPT App running in a couple minutes.

 What is a resource in sunpeak?